 Luxor Las Vegas

 Address: 3900 S Las Vegas Blvd, Las Vegas, NV 89119, USA

 Website: Luxor Las Vegas

-The neon-lit streets of erstwhile Las Vegas evoke a nostalgia that cannot be replaced by the current LED signage.
+The neon-lit streets of this historical site in Las Vegas evoke a nostalgia that cannot be replaced by the current LED signage.
 The Neon Museum was started in order to preserve the neon signs of famous buildings in Las Vegas and has become a reminder of the colourful history of Las Vegas.
-The visitor’s centre of the museum is in the relocated La Concha Motel lobby, with its iconic shell shaped architecture.
+The visitor’s centre of the museum is in the relocated La Concha Motel lobby, with its iconic shell-shaped architecture.

 Beyond the centre lies the Neon Boneyard, with the signs of popular hotels, clubs, and restaurants.
 The museum is best visited after sunset when the place is aglow with neon light.

 Address: 770 N Las Vegas Blvd, Las Vegas, NV 89101, USA